UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Frequently Asked Questions About Electricity Facts Labels

-Where can I find the Electricity Facts Label for my current plan?
+Where can I find the Electricity Facts Label for a plan?

 Do fixed-rate and variable-rate plans use the same type of label?